sanger-tol/tolqc/tolqc-api/app/test/README.md

 # Testing

-Core - tests the base classes in isolation, as there is a lot of bespoke logic in them
+Base - tests the base classes in isolation, as there is a lot of bespoke logic in them

 Main - tests the main logic of ToLQC